jibbius/jackbarker-com-au/_posts/2017-07-12-raspberry-pi-photo-booth-5.markdown

     class="large"
 %}

+## Installing prerequisite packages
+The code relies upon some additional Python libraries being downloaded also.
+We can download these from the terminal:

+{% highlight sh %}
+cd ~/photo-booth
+python3 -m pip install -r requirements.txt
+{% endhighlight %}

 ## Getting the code to run
 Now that the code has downloaded, we can open up Python and run the Photo Booth code.